Clinton emails contained classified material - U.S. inspector

 Clinton handed over some 30,000 emails from the private account to the State Department after she quit in 2013, but many thousands of others that she says are not related to her work were deleted.

-Clinton did not directly address the statements made by the inspectors general on Friday.
-But at the start of a speech in New York, she deviated briefly from planned remarks about her economic platform to address the latest round of news reports about the email issue.

-"We are all accountable to the American people to get the facts right, and I will do my part," Clinton said.
+"We are all accountable to the American people to get the facts right, and I will do my part," Clinton said at a speech in New York, noting she had handed over tens of thousands of pages of emails.

 Republicans in Congress and on the presidential campaign trail have seized on the email scandal to portray Clinton as continuing secretive practices they say they also characterized President Bill Clinton's eight years in office.